isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 each purpose, be it lease or hosts information, which gives the most flexibility.
 Kea can keep leases and host reservations separately, but can also point to the same database.
-Currently the supported hosts database types are MySQL, PostgreSQL, and Cassandra.
+Currently the supported hosts database types are MySQL, PostgreSQL, and Cassandra, although support for Cassandra has been deprecated.

 The following configuration can be used to configure a connection to MySQL: